-The next building occupies an entire street block and is the home to the world famous department store of Selfridges (No. 400).
+The next building occupies an entire street block and is the home of the world famous department store of Selfridges (No. 400).
 The presentation of the wide range of luxury goods is done in an artfully and elaborate manner.
 Go on a shopping spree through the various sections of the biggest department store on Oxford Street.
 Here you find more info about Selfridges.

 After approximately 300 m a further flagship store of a British department store chain is situated just behind the underground station Bond Street.
 The building of the Debenhams store (No. 334-348) is equipped with a movable aluminum facade.
 With wind this facade generates some impressive wave effects.
 Inside you can choose from a large selection of designer fashions, jewelry, perfumes and other high-quality products in modern designed showrooms.

 Just in the next building you will find another branch of a British department store chain is only approx. 150 m away.
 The John Lewis store (No. 300) is housed in a plain building.
 From Levi's to Hugo Boss, from Reiss to French Connection, top brand fashions at reasonable prices is the motto here.
 But there is also a department with a wide range of electronic articles.